hubtty/hubtty/doc/source/configuration.rst

     The location of Ghubtty's sqlite database.
 If you have more than one server, you should specify a dburi for any additional servers.
     By default a SQLite database called ~/.ghubtty.db is used.

-  **ssl-ca-path**
-    If your Github server uses a non-standard certificate chain (e.g. on a test server), you can pass a full path to a bundle of CA certificates here:

-  **verify-ssl**
-    In case you do not care about security and want to use a sledgehammer approach to SSL, you can set this value to false to turn off certificate validation.

   **log-file**
     By default Ghubtty logs errors to a file and truncates that file